-The MCO is responsible for establishing and documenting a plan and process, referred to as the "Third Party Liability Managed Care Organization Action Plan" (TPL MCO Action Plan) in accordance with Chapter 5.3.4 of Exhibit C, UMCM, for avoiding and recovering costs for services that should have been paid through a third party (including health insurers, self-insured plans, group health plans as defined in Section 607(1) of the Employee Retirement Income Security Act of 1974, service benefit plans, managed care organizations, Pharmacy Benefit Managers, or other parties that are, by statute, contract, or agreement, legally responsible for payment of a claim for a health care item or service.
+The MCO is responsible for establishing and documenting a plan and process, referred to as the "Third Party Liability (TPL) MCO Action Plan" in accordance with Chapter 5.3.4 of Exhibit B, UMCM, for avoiding and recovering costs for services that should have been paid through a third party (including health insurers, self-insured plans, group health plans as defined in Section 607(1) of the Employee Retirement Income Security Act of 1974, 29 U.S.C. § 1167(1).), service benefit plans, managed care organizations, PBMs, or other parties that are, by statute, contract, or agreement, legally responsible for payment of a claim for a health care item or service.

-The TPL MCO Action Plan and process must be in accordance with state and federal law and regulations, including Sections 1902(a)(25)(E) and (F) of the Social Security Act, which require MCOs to first pay and later seek recovery from liable third parties for: (1) preventive pediatric care; and (2) services provided to a Member on whose behalf child support enforcement is being carried out by the State agency under Part D of Title IV of the Social Security Act.
+The TPL MCO Action Plan and process must be in accordance with State and federal law and regulations, including Sections 1902(a)(25)(E) and (F) of the Social Security Act, which require MCOs to first pay and later seek recovery from liable third parties for: (1) preventive pediatric care; and (2) services provided to a Member on whose behalf child support enforcement is being carried out by the State agency under Part D of Title IV of the Social Security Act.

-The MCO must submit the TPL MCO Action Plan to the Office of Inspector General-Third Party Recoveries (OIG-TPR) in accordance with Chapter 5.3.4 of Exhibit C, UMCM no later than September 1 for the upcoming SFY for review and approval.
+The MCO must submit the TPL MCO Action Plan to the Office of Inspector General-Third Party Recoveries (OIG-TPR) email address at TPL_ManagedCare@hhs.texas.gov no later than September 1 for the upcoming SFY for review and approval.
 The MCO must submit any change requests to the TPL MCO Action Plan for review and approval no later than 90 Days prior to the date of the proposed changes.